 Sophos Home does have some security options and settings, but they're only available via a web interface.
 Tap the Settings button, for instance, and a browser tab opens at the Sophos website.
 Log in and you can then begin configuring the program.

-This kind of central management could also be very handy if you're intending to install Sophos on multiple devices, as it enables viewing and managing everyone's protection from one place.
-If your family aren't technical types, for instance, it might be wise to keep them away from the more complicated settings.
+This kind of central management is also good news if you're intending to use Sophos' remote device management features.
+If your family aren't technical types, for instance, you don't have to worry about them messing with low-level antivirus settings, because the client doesn't have any.
 If there's a problem, they can contact you, and you're able to log on and make whatever tweaks you need within a couple of minutes.

 The Sophos Settings pages open at the Protection tab, where there are tools to schedule scans and exclude particular drives, files and folders from checks.